-In the absence of a feedback loop, it’s easy to continue running ineffective programs, putting the blame on employees for poor performance, and ultimately driving down staff morale.
+In the absence of a feedback loop, it’s easy to continue running ineffective programs with large training gaps, putting the blame on employees for poor performance, and ultimately driving down staff morale.

 With Whatfix, employees are prompted with feedback surveys, in the flow of work, directly when they engage with an L&D flow.
 This allows organizations to organically embed feedback loops into their training and derive real insights from their individual learners.

 6. Measuring ROI of training programs

 Management guru Paul Drucker noted that, “what gets measured, gets managed.”
 As it were, it’s a pointer that no matter how effective your training programs are designed to be, they actually won’t be if you don’t have definite metrics for tracking performance.

 You can decide to use productivity, revenue, profit, or some other metric tailored to your company’s structure but it’s essential to define how a training program should increase performance and to track if it’s doing exactly that.

 91% of employees want personalized training programs, and an even greater number (94%) would stay longer with a company if their employer invested consistently in their career growth.

 Great, but how do you scale it?
 If you’re training a team of five, you can easily opt for 1:1 coaching that educates your staff and tracks their progress proactively.
 But enterprise training programs are often designed for hundreds, if not thousands of employees.

 It becomes a challenge when a company has to roll out programs designed to engage employees across different channels and help them build relevant skills at scale.